 Keep your carbon footprint as low as possible: Take the ferry instead of the plane in between islands.

-bottle with a filter.
+Bring a reusable water bottle and drink tap water wherever it’s drinkable, or bring a bottle with a filter.
 Wherever there are water refill stations, use them to avoid plastic bottles.

 Eat less meat or opt for meat-free dishes.